 With natural sweetness from apple, carrots, and raisins, these Healthy Oatmeal Cookies are a yummy treat that you’ll love to share with the kids.
-They’re made without eggs or gluten, so they’re a great option for kids with allergies.
 And they’re a one-bowl dessert that’s a super fun way to serve up produce!

 Healthy Oatmeal Cookies

 These cookies have a batter that’s loaded with nutritious ingredients including a full cup of carrots, a grated apple, raisins, and oatmeal—and they taste SO good.
 I love baking these easy oatmeal cookies with my girls because there’s no need for electric tools and you can mix the batter together in one bowl.
 My girls usually nibble on the carrots and apples as they help, which is fine since the recipe is egg-free!

 Healthy Oatmeal Cookies With Honey